XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 ---

-**Course Project: Autonomous Cleaning Robot**							                                                                        April 2019-May 2019
+**Course Project: Autonomous Cleaning Robot**							                                                                        (April 2019-May 2019)

 -Developed an iRobot Create cleaning robot using C with TI Launchpad that can autonomously navigate through a pipe maze and reach the designated destination, while mapping obstacles it encounters to a Graphic User Interface (Putty).

--Established a decision-making algorithm to perform for choosing a moving direction based on calibrated radar and ultrasonic sensors input.
+-Established a decision-making algorithm to perform for choosing a moving direction based on calibrated radar and ultrasonic sensor input.

 ---